lovelysusy924/sinatra-fwitter-1-mvc-pc-jastor-120215/README.md

 run ApplicationController
 ```

 Here, we're simply requiring a file called `application_controller` and starting up our ApplicationController class.
-We haven't actually created this yet - let's do that now!
+We haven't actually created this yet, but don't worry - we'll do that shortly.

 ### 4). app directory